marcospaulo7/marcospaulo7/README.md

 :computer: I'm a QA

-GIF I’m currently sleeping 😴 or working on my laptop 👨‍💻
+GIF I’m currently playing video game :video_game: or working on my laptop 👨‍💻

 :house_with_garden: I’m from Brazil.